The Bund II

 The Bund II is a Hong Kong period drama television series broadcast on TVB in 1980.
 It is a direct sequel to The Bund, also produced and released by TVB earlier in the same year.
 A sequel, The Bund III, was released by TVB later that year.
+Scenes from the TV show were incorporated into a movie version of the show, which was released in 1983.

 Plot

 The story continues from after Hui Man-keung's death in The Bund.
 Hui's best friend, Ting Lik, now controls the Shanghai underworld and he seeks to avenge Hui.
 Ting sends Chan Cheung-kwai to hunt down those responsible for murdering Hui, leading to a series of killings.

 At the same time, Ting is depressed after receiving news that his lover, Ching-ching, has become a nun.
 He decides to find another girlfriend, whom he has no romantic feelings for, just to cheer his mother up.
 By coincidence, Ting meets Chu Yin-yin and he falls in love with her.
 Just as their relationship is developing well, Tik Wan-chi, a gentlemanly and wealthy businessman, appears and starts courting Chu.
 The three of them are drawn into a complex love triangle.

 Tik's immense wealth actually comes from secret financial support by the Japanese.
 Tik invites Ting to become his business partner and Ting reaps great rewards from their partnership.
 However, Tik's goal is to pave a path for the Japanese to take control of Shanghai.

 Ting eventually learns of Tik's background after cooperating with him for some time.
 He is also shocked to discover that Tik was the mastermind behind Hui's assassination.
 Ting enters a dilemma on whether to kill Tik.
 He intends to kill Tik to avenge his friend and prevent the Japanese from taking over Shanghai.
 However, he is also hesitant when he sees that Chu truly loves Tik and when he feels that he does not want to lose Tik as a business partner.
 Eventually, Ting decides to turn against Tik.
 His decision will stir up big trouble in Shanghai.